PedestrianDynamics/jupedsim/CONTRIBUTING.md

 If your fix/feature is accepted it will be merged into the develop-branch.

 ## Reporting bugs and requesting features
-If you got a question or a problem and need support from our team feel free to contact us.
+If you got a question or a problem and need support from our team feel free to contact via the issue tracker.
-You can do this via [email](mailto:dev@jupedsim.org).

-If you think you found an issue or bug in JuPedSim please use our issue tracker.

 ### Reporting bugs